fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 }
 ```

+Notice, that the type comes before the variable/function name like Java and C#.

+### Main function

-The entry point for a program in Dart is a main function.
+The entry point for a program in Dart is the `main` function.

 ```run-dartpad:theme-dark:mode-dart:width-100%:height-200px
 void main() {